Sunday, 20 October 2024

 It is important to take account of correlations between descriptors when building prediction models.
 A commonly employed tactic is to perform principal component analysis (PCA) which generates a new set of orthogonal descriptors and also provides an assessment of the dimensionality of the descriptor space.
 There are also ways to deal with correlations between descriptors in the model building process (PLS is the best known of these and the K1999 review might also be of interest).
 Correlations between descriptors also complicate interpretation of ML models and my stock response to any claim that an ML model is interpretable would be to ask how relationships between descriptors had been accounted for in the modelling of the data.
 An excellent illustrative example (see L2012) of a correlation between descriptors is the tendency of the presence of a basic nitrogen in a chemical structure to be associated with higher values of the Fsp3 descriptor (which, as pointed out in this post, should really be referred to as the I_ALI descriptor).

 Let’s take another look at Figure 1.
 The axes of the ellipse representing Cluster A are aligned with the axes of the figure which tells us that X1 and X2 are uncorrelated for the compounds in this cluster.
 Cluster B is also represented by an ellipse although its axes are not aligned with the axes of the figure which implies a linear correlation between X1 and X2 for the compounds in this cluster (you can use PCA to create two new orthogonal descriptors by rotating the plot around an axis that is perpendicular to the X1-X2 plane).
 Cluster C is a bigger problem because the correlation between X1 and X2 is non-linear (the cluster is not represented as an ellipse) and it would be rather more difficult to generate two new orthogonal descriptors for the compounds in this cluster.
-My view is that PCA is less meaningful when there is a lot of clustering in data sets and I would also question the value or PLS and related methods in these situations.
+My view is that PCA is less meaningful when there is a lot of clustering in data sets and I would also question the value of PLS and related methods in these situations.

 Let’s consider another scenario by supposing that we’ve been unable to build a useful local model for prediction of any of the three clusters in Figure 1.
 If, however, the average pIC50 values differ for each of the three clusters we can still extract some predictivity from the data by finding a function of X1 and X2 that correlates with the average pIC50 values for the clusters.
 This is one way that clustering of compounds in the descriptor space can trick you into thinking that a global model has a broader applicability domain than is actually the case.
 Under this scenario it would be very unwise to try to interpret the model or use it to make predictions for compounds that sit outside the clusters.

 This is a good point at which to wrap up my post on regression-based ML (or QSAR-like if you prefer) models for predicting biological activity and other properties relevant to drug design such as aqueous solubility, permeability and metabolic stability.
 There appears to be a general consensus that building these models requires a lot of data and, in my view, this means that models like these are actually of limited utility in real world drug design.
-The basic difficulty is that a project team with enough data for building useful regression-based ML models is likely to be at a relatively advanced stage (the medicinal chemists will already understand the structure-activity relationships and are aware of project-specific issues such as poor aqueous solubility or high turnover by metabolic enzymes).
+The basic difficulty is that a project team with enough data for building useful regression-based ML models is likely to be at a relatively advanced stage (the medicinal chemists will already understand the structure-activity relationships and be aware of project-specific issues such as poor aqueous solubility or high turnover by metabolic enzymes).
 Drug discovery scientists tend to be less aware of the problems that arise from clustering of compounds in descriptor space and, in my view, this is a factor that should be considered by those seeking to assemble data sets for benchmarking (see W2024).
-I'll leave you with a suggestion (it was considered a terrible idea at the time) I made over twenty years ago that each predicted value should be accompanied by chemical structures and measured values for the three closest neighbours in the descriptor space of the model.
+I'll leave you with a suggestion (it was considered a terrible idea at the time and probably still is by most ML thought leaders) I made over twenty years ago that each predicted value should be accompanied by chemical structures and measured values for the three closest neighbours in the descriptor space of the model.